Last Updated on August 11, 2023 by Bilingual Kidspot

 2. What is a Speech Delay

-The possible causes of speech delay in any child are congenital, i.e. present at birth and may be: hearing impairment, mental retardation, anatomical abnormalities, cognitive deficits, genetic differences, neurologic impairment and physiologic abnormalities.
+The possible causes of speech delay in any child are congenital, i.e. present at birth.
+These may be: hearing impairment, mental retardation, anatomical abnormalities, cognitive deficits, genetic differences, neurologic impairment and physiologic abnormalities.

-Or they may be acquired i.e., result from illness, injury or environmental factors such as maturation delay or psychosocial deprivation.
+They may also be acquired, i.e., result from illness, injury or environmental factors such as maturation delay or psychosocial deprivation.
 Autism spectrum disorder is also directly related to speech and communication delay.

-In otherwise normal development and even more specific to bilingual development we may experience the following: An initial silent period for children.
+In otherwise normal development and even more specific to bilingual development we may experience an initial silent period for children.
 In later days we witness a smaller vocabulary when each language is considered separately.
 Some view this as a delay, but when both languages are considered together they are equivalent to larger vocabularies, we refer to this as conceptual vocabulary.

 There is currently no empirical evidence to link bilingualism to language delay.
 Dual language learning does not cause confusion and or language delays in young children, as shown from grounded research (DeHouwer, 2009; Paradis, et al., 2011).